lucienshawls/Free-Cloud-Compute/README.md

   If you see something surrounded by square brakets like `[expression]`, you can decide whether to keep or ignore the expression based on your condition.

   If you see something separated by pipe character and surrounded by angle brackets like `<A|B>`, you will need to choose one to keep.
-  *Notice: in this case, neither of A and B is surrounded by brackets directly, so keep them as they are.*
+  *Notice: in this case, neither of A and B is surrounded by brackets directly, so keep them as they are instead of replacing the character 'A' or 'B' with other values.*
 ### Ubuntu
 - General info
   - Users